-Mount Sunapee also uses many best management practices in its maintenance operations to maintain the water quality in the streams flowing from the mountain.
+Mount Sunapee also uses best management practices in its maintenance operations to maintain the water quality in the streams flowing from the mountain.

 In the vehicle maintenance shop, all wash water from the floor drains goes into two separation chambers, a solids separator and an oils separator, before being piped into the waste water lagoons.
 The separation chambers are pumped annually by licensed professional firms to ensure proper disposal.
-These practices have been adopted from EPA guidelines for water quality.